Radio Flyer (film): Production

 David Mickey Evans's script for Radio Flyer was a hot property around Hollywood, and Warner Bros. and Columbia Pictures started a bidding war around it in November 1989.
-Warners had eyes on it as a vehicle for veteran director Richard Donner, while Columbia was buying it on behalf of Michael Douglas's production outfit Stonebridge Entertainment, which had a major production deal with the latter studio.
+Warner had eyes on it as a vehicle for veteran director Richard Donner, while Columbia was buying it on behalf of Michael Douglas's production outfit Stonebridge Entertainment, which had a major production deal with the latter studio.
 Just before Thanksgiving, Columbia paid Evans a huge sum for a first-time Hollywood screenwriter: $1.25 million.
 The deal also gave Evans the opportunity to direct even though he had no prior experience helming a film.
 Douglas, however, believed Evans had the vision to pull it off.
 This was the first film Columbia put into production under the ownership of Sony, as well as one of the first films to be greenlit by the studio's new management, led by Peter Guber and Jon Peters.

 Filming started on June 18, 1990.
 Under Evans's direction, the film starred Rosanna Arquette as the mother, Tomas Arana as Jack, and Luke Edwards and James Badge Dale as the children.
 The budget was set at $17–18 million after Evans agreed to cut some expensive effects sequences.
 However, Stonebridge executives found the dailies disappointing, and after 10 days of filming, Douglas shut down production, at a loss of $5 million.
 Douglas then recruited Richard Donner as the film's new director.
-With Evans's blessing, Donner accepted with a $5 million paycheck, while his wife, producer Lauren Shuler Donner came on board.
+With Evans's blessing, Donner accepted with a $5 million paycheck, while his wife, producer Lauren Shuler Donner, came on board.
 Evans remained on the film as an executive producer.
 With the major players recast, Radio Flyer resumed production that October.
 Donner had Evans rewrite the script extensively to find a way to balance escapist fantasy and child abuse without alienating the audience.

 The film's original ending featured a present-day coda where a now-adult Mike, played by Tom Hanks, takes his children to the National Air and Space Museum, where the Radio Flyer/Plane hybrid is displayed next to the Wright Brothers' flying machine.
 Test audiences were confused by this ending and re-shoots led to the modern-day prologue and epilogue seen in the final film.

 A video game adaption of the film was being developed for the Super Nintendo Entertainment System by Ocean Software.

 The film was dedicated to the memory of script supervisor Nancy Benta Hansen and uncredited production assistant Simone Fuentes, "whose professionalism and humor we miss."